 Transparency and alignment are critical to establishing a common language across industries and governments to develop strategies and measure progress.
-For this reason, 30 global companies have come together through WBCSD's Circular Economy program to develop the Circular Transition Indicators (CTI).
+For this reason, 30 global companies have come together through WBCSD's Products and Materials pathway to develop the Circular Transition Indicators (CTI).